karyllelity/Exploratory_Data_Analysis/README.md

-# Spotify Songs 2023 - Exploratory Data Analysis
+# Spotify Songs 2023 - Exploratory Data Analysis (EDA)

 An analysis of the most streamed songs on Spotify in 2023, uncovering trends in track popularity, artist frequency, and musical characteristics.